pkoeck/PenCommerce/HELP.md

 ## Using Spring Data JPA with jOOQ (per service)

-All microservices are pre-wired to use Spring Data JPA and jOOQ against PostgreSQL, with Flyway migrations.
+All microservices are pre-wired to use Spring Data JPA and jOOQ against PostgreSQL, with Liquibase migrations.

 What’s included in each service:
-- Dependencies: spring-boot-starter-data-jpa, org.jooq:jooq, org.postgresql:postgresql (runtime), flyway-core
+- Dependencies: spring-boot-starter-data-jpa, org.jooq:jooq, org.postgresql:postgresql (runtime), liquibase-core
 - Default profile (no DB): database auto-configurations are excluded by default so tests and boot run without a database
-- Postgres profile: application-postgres.properties enables DataSource, JPA, jOOQ (dialect=POSTGRES), and Flyway
+- Postgres profile: application-postgres.properties enables DataSource, JPA, jOOQ (dialect=POSTGRES), and Liquibase

 How to run locally:
 1) Start infra